Shopping In Mysore: Best Things To Buy & Where to Find Them

 Channapatna toys

-Located in between Bengaluru and Mysore, Channapatna is a quaint little town that is much famed for producing adorable little wooden toys.
-Like every other form of art and craft, the skills of making these fine polished wooden toys were taught by the Persian artists to the local craftsmen during the reign of Tipu Sultan.
-Ever since these toys have served as great souvenirs for those who enjoy shopping in Mysore and a great source of joy and entertainment to the kids.
-You can also spot them in some of the homestays in Mysore
+Located between Bengaluru and Mysore, Channapatna is a quaint town famous for producing adorable wooden toys.
+Like every other form of art and craft, the Persian artists taught the local craftsmen the skills of making these fine polished wooden toys during the reign of Tipu Sultan.
+Ever since these toys have served as great souvenirs for those who enjoy shopping in Mysore and a great source of joy and entertainment to the kids, you can also spot them in some of the homestays in Mysore

 10. Khadi Cotton

-Not just for silks, but when it comes to clothes shopping in Mysore, the royal city is also famous in being a home to the production of the classic Khadi cotton as well.
-A fine fabric which is woven by sheer hands and by using the non-automated machines, one just cannot miss out on buying a piece of fine Khadi cotton while shopping in Mysore city for quality attires.
+This is not just for silks, but when it comes to clothes shopping in Mysore, the royal city is also famous for being home to the production of the classic Khadi cotton.
+A fine fabric woven by sheer hands and using non-automated machines, one just cannot miss out on buying a piece of fine Khadi cotton while shopping in Mysore city for quality attire.

-Cannot wait to get your hands over these famous things to buy in Mysore?
-Then awaken your inner shopaholic and make sure you shop for these popular things on your next trip to Mysore with TravelTriangle and enjoy a complete experience on your vacation while having the best time giving a chance to let your shopaholic soul come out and explore!
+Can you find these famous things to buy in Mysore?
+Then, awaken your inner shopaholic and make sure you shop for these popular things on your next trip to Mysore with TravelTriangle.
+Enjoy a complete vacation experience while having the best time, giving your shopaholic soul a chance to come out and explore!

 For our editorial codes of conduct and copyright disclaimer, please click here